Funding opportunity

 • non-probability methods such as voluntary, convenience sampling and quota sample are not accepted in the WVS

-• you should budget for a one-off fee to the WVSA to cover expenses related to data cleaning, data storage, production of WVS 8 aggregated dataset and WVS Waves 1 to 8 longitudinal data-set and maintaining the data-sets for the next five years (see rules and procedures for WVSA PIs in Wave 8 (PDF, 504KB))
+• you should budget for a one-off fee to the WVSA to cover expenses related to data cleaning, data storage, production of WVS 8 aggregated dataset and WVS Waves 1 to 8 longitudinal data-set and maintaining the data-sets for the next five years (see rules and procedures for WVSA principal investigators in Wave 8 (PDF, 504KB))

 We require you commit to running an open tender competition for a survey fieldwork agency as part of the justification for resources.
-You should consult the rules and procedures for WVSA PIs in Wave 8 (PDF, 504KB) to see guidance from the WVSA regarding data collection methods.
+You should consult the rules and procedures for WVSA principal investigators in Wave 8 (PDF, 504KB) to see guidance from the WVSA regarding data collection methods.
 While the ESRC allows the use of self-completion methods, the application of any method other than face-to-face interview needs to be discussed with the WVSA with the scientific committee granting their approval.

 If you wish to include (up to 40) additional country-specific questions in the questionnaire (on any topic related to the main theme of the WVS research program), you should include initial themes of questions in your application and outline how these meet user needs.